- Why Research

 Member, BCRF Scientific Advisory Board

-Seeking to improve quality of life in breast cancer patients and survivors by minimizing cancer therapy side effects and preparing women for what to expect during and after treatment.
+- Seeking to improve quality of life in breast cancer patients and survivors.

-Several efforts are ongoing aimed at understanding the causes of therapy-induced cognitive impairment and premature aging.
+- Several efforts are ongoing aimed at understanding the causes of therapy-induced cognitive impairment.

-A better understanding of chemotherapy effects on cognitive function will inform treatment decisions and interventions that can reduce these effects.
+- A better understanding of effects of chemotherapy on patient quality of life will inform interventions that can reduce these effects.

 Dr. Ganz is conducting research that is primarily focused on improving cognitive function in breast cancer survivors who have persistent memory and concentration problems.

-a study to improve how oncologists inform breast cancer patients about the treatment recovery period and how to help improve the recovery process in their patients.
+In addition, she will conduct a survey with oncologists to determine how they can better inform breast cancer patients about what to expect from the treatment so that they can improve the recovery process in their patients.

 Patricia A. Ganz, MD, a medical oncologist, has been a member of the faculty of the UCLA School of Medicine since 1978 and the UCLA School of Public Health since 1992.
 Since 1993 she has been the Director of Cancer Prevention and Control Research at the Jonsson Comprehensive Cancer Center.
 In 1999 she was awarded an American Cancer Society Clinical Research Professorship for "Enhancing Patient Outcomes across the Cancer Control Continuum."
 Dr. Ganz was elected to the Institute of Medicine (IOM) in 2007.
 She served on the National Cancer Institute Board of Scientific Advisors from 2002-2007 and on the American Society of Clinical Oncology (ASCO) Board of Directors from 2003-2006.
 She received the American Cancer Society Medal of Honor in 2010.
 Dr. Ganz is a pioneer in the assessment of quality of life in cancer patients, and has focused much of her clinical and research efforts in the areas of breast cancer and its prevention.
 At the Jonsson Comprehensive Cancer Center, she leads the scientific program focused on Patients and Survivors.
 Her major areas of research include cancer survivorship and late effects of cancer treatment, cancer in the elderly, and quality of care for cancer patients.
 Dr. Ganz currently serves as Vice Chair of the Institute of Medicine National Cancer Policy Forum, and Chaired the 2013 IOM consensus report entitled "Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis."